nickwells/utilities/gosh/_gosh.NOTES.md

 appears after before and after\-inner appears before after

+## Gosh \- exit status values
+if gosh has a problem when building the program it will exit with a non\-zero exit status\.
+Otherwise it will exit with the exit status of the generated program \(unless it executed due to a signal\)\.
+Also, if gosh is in a loop where it edits the program repeatedly it will not exit when the program exits and so the exit status will be lost\.
+Various exit statuses indicate different problems\.

+\- 10: indicates that the installation checks \(performed when gosh is passed the &apos;pre\-check&apos; parameter\) have failed

+\- 11: indicates that the building of the executable has failed

+\- 12: indicates that some other gosh stage has failed

 ## Gosh \- filenames
 A list of filenames to be processed can be given at the end of the command line
 \(following \-\-\)\.
 Each filename will be edited to be an absolute path if it